syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 ![](How-to_images/ExternalSearching_img1.jpeg)

-##  Configure grid through grid Model properties
+##  Configure grid through the grid model properties

-There comes a time when you want to set Grid properties other than using Grid builder i.e., in the Controller side.
-At the time you can pass `GridProperties` Model instance as a parameter to Grid Helper.
+There comes a time when you want to set grid properties other than using grid builder i.e., in the Controller side.
+At the time you can pass `GridProperties` Model instance as a parameter to grid Helper.

 We can set grid properties in server-side using the  `GridProperties`  class and use it in view page using grid Helper overload.

 In addition to `id` parameter of grid helper we can also pass `GridProperties` Model as another parameter to grid helper.

-The following code example shows you how to set Grid properties such as `AllowPaging`, `DataSource` and `Columns` in Controller using `GridProperties` class.
+The following code example shows you how to set grid properties such as `AllowPaging`, `DataSource` and `Columns` in Controller using `GridProperties` class.

 {% tabs %}
 {% highlight razor %}